JaneliaSciComp/multifish/docs/Troubleshooting.md

 # Troubleshooting

+## Common Errors

+### Exit status 130

+On IBM Platform LSF (e.g. Janelia Cluster) this means that the process ran out of memory.
+You need to increase the memory setting for the task in question.
+On the Janelia Cluster, this means increasing the number of CPUs (which are mapped to slots at Janelia, and each slot gives you an additional 15 GB of memory).

 ## Temporary Files

 The pipeline produces various temporary files during processing, and one common problem is running out of space for these files.